 Engineering technologists focus on practical design and applied technology, working across a wide range of engineering disciplines.
 The Bachelor of Engineering Technology prepares you for these diverse careers.
-It's accredited by the Institution of Professional Engineers New Zealand (IPENZ) and prepares you for Technical Membership of IPENZ (TIPENZ).
+It's accredited by Engineering New Zealand and prepares you for Technical Membership of Engineering New Zealand.
 You learn to make engineering judgements, solve problems creatively and ethically and design for sustainability.
 You develop strong interpersonal and teamwork skills, and communicate technical and non-technical information.